revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

   </details>

 ---
-28. Predict the output of below code:
+28. Predict the output of the following code.
 ![Complex](https://github.com/krishnagopika/githubpages/blob/main/hard.jpg)
 ```python3
 value =  10//2**3*3+4/2
 print(value)
 ```
-- a) 377
+a) 377
-- b) 5
+b) 5
-- c) 5.0
+c) 5.0
-- d) 2
+d) 2
 <details><summary> <b>Show Answer</b> </summary>

 option is c) 5.0.

 <details><summary> <b>Explanation</b> </summary>

-> According to precedence of operators, Exponent(**) has highest precedence in this expression.
-After that Multiplication(*), Division(/), Floor division(//) all three have same precedence so, it is evaluated from left to right order in an expression.
-And at last Addition(+).
-So 2**3 will evaluate first and gives,'8'.
-Then 10//8 gives 1 because of floor division.
-Then 1*3 gives '3' and 4/2 gives '2.0'.
-Hence the final result will come out as 3+2.0 = 5.0
+> According to precedence of operators, Exponent(**) has the highest precedence in this expression.
+After that Multiplication(*), Division(/), Floor division(//) all three have same precedence so, it is evaluated from left to right order in an expression, finally ending with Addition(+).
+So 2**3 will get evaluated first which gives,'8'.
+Then 10//8 gives 1 because of floor division, 1*3 gives '3' and 4/2 gives '2.0'.
+Hence, the final result will come out as 3+2.0 = 5.0

   </details>
   </details>